La Soie est elle écologique

 FAQ

-Is silk vegan?
+Is silk vegan ?

-What are the benefits of silk?
+What are the advantages of silk ?

 silk offers a very pleasant sensation on the skin, a soft and fluid touch.
 It is also a fiber relatively strong and durable.
 It stands up well over time.

-What are the defects of silk?
+What are the defects of silk ?

 Its production is very intensive in water and energy.
 The intensive breeding of silkworms also raises ethical questions.
 Silk fabric requires delicate maintenance and dry cleaning, not very ecological.

-Where does silk come from?
+Where does silk come from ?

 silk mainly comes from the mulberry bombyx, an insect which produces silk thread to form its cocoon.
 This yarn is then processed to obtain the fabric.
 There is also plant silk, made from plant fibers.

-How is silk made?
+How is silk made ?

-How is silk made?
+How is silk made ?

-The manufacture of silk or sericulture involves the rearing of worms, the spinning and the weaving.
-The caterpillars are fed with mulberry leaves, then weave a cocoon of silk thread.
+The manufacture of silk or sericulture involves the rearing of worms, spinning and the weaving.
+The caterpillars are fed mulberry leaves, then weave a cocoon of silk thread.
 The cocoons are treated in hot water, then unwound to recover the long continuous threads, which are then woven.

-What is ice silk?
+What is ice silk ?

 Iced silk is a type of silk with a shiny finish.
 Its smooth, shiny surface is reminiscent of ice.
-This calendering process gives it a satin appearance.
-Glazed silk is used in particular for elegant clothing or chic interiors.
+This calendering process gives it a satin appearance.Glazed silk is particularly used for elegant clothing or chic interiors.

 Sources

-[1] "La soie est-elle écologique ?", Council of Fashion Designers of America
+[1] "Is silk eco-friendly ?", Council of Fashion Designers of America

 Photo de l'auteur